amirtl/genetic-algorithm/README.md

 # genetic-algorithm
 solving TSP with genetic algorithm
 # explanation
-in parameters.txt there is an analysis for each parameter.
+- in parameters.txt there is an analysis for each parameter.
-My analysis is also for hte bayg29.
-I ran the code for 1000 times and made average and best case for each parameter. in algorithm.txt there is explanation for the algorithm.
-I also left some comments in TSP.py.
+- My analysis is also for hte bayg29.
+I ran the code for 1000 times and made average and best case for each parameter.
+- you can change the cities if you like. but notice you have to change "size" too.
 # executation
 run the code with python 2.
 # algorithm